• Skip to primary navigation

 Simple and Perfect Roast Turkey ready to roast

-Cook the turkey until your food thermometer registers 165 degrees F. in the innermost part of the thigh, which should take approximately 2-3 hours.
+• Cook the turkey until your food thermometer registers 165 degrees F. in the innermost part of the thigh, which should take approximately two to three hours.

 Simple and Perfect Roast Turkey right out of the oven

-When the turkey is done, remove from the oven, tent loosely with foil and let it rest 20-30 minutes before carving.
+• When the turkey is done, remove it from the oven, tent loosely with foil, and let it rest for 20-30 minutes before carving.

 Simple and Perfect Roast Turkey ready to carve